 There are many contributory causes for someone with this condition – genetic, biochemical, drug induced, social, psychological and environmental – however, in all cases brain function is involved.

 The Brain Bio Centre, an independent out-patient treatment clinic owned by the Food for the Brain Foundation, a registered charity, has specialised in identifying certain biochemical imbalances in schizophrenic patients, and correcting these with nutritional interventions with observational success.

 This is a system-based approach, acknowledging that our brain biochemistry is highly complex.
 The greatest chance of restoring normal brain biochemistry is to create an optimal nutritive environment to correct a patient’s unique pattern of biochemical imbalances.

 An exciting prospective observational study is underway to assess the efficacy of a schizophrenia-specific nutritional therapy protocol (plus regular medical care), as compared to standard medical care alone.

 Since the core assumption is that there is no one biochemical imbalance that causes schizophrenia, a double blind controlled trial that tests a single intervention is not applicable in this case.
-Instead, we are measuring the “optimum nutrition” approach of correcting biochemical imbalances to restore mental health, in an intervention group recruited from the Brain Bio Centre; efficacy will be measured against a control group receiving medical care alone, with participants recruited from an NHS hospital specialising in mental health.
+Instead, we are measuring the “optimum nutrition” approach of correcting biochemical imbalances to restore mental health, in a clinical audit of clients at the Brain Bio Centre clinic.

 Project status so far: